 Far Cry 5

-Since the release of the ground-breaking Far Cry 3, a game that took this series in an intriguing new path, the Far Cry series has not undergone much alteration.
+Since the release of the ground-breaking Far Cry 3, a game that took this series on an intriguing new path, the Far Cry series has not undergone many alterations.

 In the most recent entry in this series, you fight off dozens of bad guys all at once as a one-man army.
 Despite all odds, you’ll ultimately come out unhurt.